-Tele-therapy is a form of synchronous treatment available for Speech, Language & Occupational Therapies.
+Tele-therapy is a form of synchronous treatment available for Speech, Language, Occupational and Physical Therapies.
 Many of the same things you would do during an in-office session are available via tele-therapy.
 Think about Skype, FaceTime or video teleconferencing.
 You can now have effective, two- or three- way treatment sessions on your desktop, laptop, tablet or phone.
 Tele-therapy can offer a flexible element to your care plan with equally effective results.
 In fact, researchers at California-based Kaiser Permanente analyzed 201,383 scheduled video visits between 2015 and 2017, involving 152,809 patients, and found that 93 percent of patients who responded to the survey said the connected care encounter met their needs.

 The Agency for Healthcare Research and Quality (2001), defines telemedicine as “the use of telecommunications technology for the medical diagnostic, monitoring, and therapeutic purposes when distances separated the users.”

 Delivery of Speech Therapy, Occupational Therapy and Physical Therapy Telepractice will be documented, in the patient chart, in the usual manner for the delivery of speech therapy and occupational therapy services, as described in this policy.
 Additional documentation is required when providing telemedicine.